rust-lang/book/src/ch03-02-data-types.md

 | 64-bit | i64    | u64      |
 | arch   | isize  | usize    |

-*Table 4-1: Integer types in Rust.
-Each code (for example, i32) can be used to declare the type of a value.*
+*Table 3-1: Integer types in Rust.
+Each type code (for example, i32) can be used to declare the type of a value.*

 Each variant can be either signed or unsigned and has an explicit size.
-Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive, meaning the number needs to have a sign with it ("signed"), or whether it will only ever be positive and can therefore be represented without a sign ("unsigned").
+Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive; in other words, whether the number needs to have a sign with it ("signed"), or whether it will only ever be positive and can therefore be represented without a sign ("unsigned").
 It's like writing numbers on paper: when the sign matters, a number is shown with a plus sign or minus sign, but when it's safe to assume the number is positive, it's shown with no sign.
 Signed numbers are stored using two’s complement representation (if you're unsure what this is you can search for it online; an explanation is outside the scope of this text).

 Finally, the `isize` and `usize` types depend on the kind of computer your program is running on: 64-bits if you're on a 64-bit architecture, and 32-bits